peteroupc/peteroupc.github.io/randomfunc.md

 The _negative binomial distribution_ models the number of failing trials that happen before a fixed number of successful trials (`successes`).
 Each trial is independent and has a success probability of `px/py` (where 0 means never and 1 means always).

     METHOD NegativeBinomialInt(successes, px, py)
-        // Needs to be 0 or greater; px must be 0 if successes < 0 or px == 0: return error
+        // Needs to be 0 or greater; px must not be 0 if successes < 0 or px == 0: return error
         if successes == 0 or px >= py: return 0
         total = 0